 Audio descriptions of a selection of objects are available to listen to on the Audio Description page.

 A small number of disabled parking spaces are available outside the Museum on Exhibition Road.
 Blue Badge holders may park in these spaces for four hours between 08.30 and 18.30.
 These spaces are controlled by the council rather than the Museum and cannot be booked in advance.
 For more information please see the Royal Borough of Kensington and Chelsea's website.

 There is a cloakroom located on the ground floor in the Pendulum stairs area, beyond the Red Mill Engine.

 Coats, jackets, other clothing, umbrellas, folded prams/buggies, scooters: £1 per item.

 Suitcases, unfolded prams/buggies: £4 per item.

 Places to eat

-The Energy Café is located in the Energy Hall on the ground floor and is a self-service café with moveable seating, some of which have backs and arms.
+- The Energy Café is located in the Energy Hall on Level 0.
+It is a self-service café with moveable seats, some of which have backs and arms.

 If you would like to book a table in either the Energy Café or the Deep Blue Café please call the Enquiry Line in advance of your visit.

 Picnic areas are located on Level -1 by the Garden gallery and on Level 3 by Wonderlab: The Statoil Gallery.